sjorford/democlub-userscripts/README.md

 Improvements to the candidate edit form:
 * Line up labels and fields in tabular format
 * Clean up and sort dropdown list of elections
+* Display a warning if a candidate has no current elections

 ### democlub-show-other-candidates.user.js
 Addition to the candidate edit form: